A Brief History

 Groundbreaking for the Henry J. Predolin Humanities Center took place in June 1999, and the building opened in August 2000.
 The beautiful, welcoming entrance functions as the “front door” of the College.
 The Predolin Center houses the Campus Assistance Center, the Anderson Auditorium, Wingra Café and other College offices and resources for students.

 In 1979, the College introduced the undergraduate Weekend Degree Program.
 In 2002, the Adult College Completion Program was launched with a program in business administration.
 Accredited master’s degree programs in business administration, education, and religious studies were introduced in 1985.
 Since then, graduate programs in nursing, accountancy, and marriage and family therapy have been added.
 A doctoral program in education was added in 2001–02, and in 2011 the College began offering online courses in select graduate-level programs.
 The Doctor of Nursing Practice in Executive Leadership program was added in 2013-2014.

 In the Fall of 2007, the first students moved into Dominican Hall, the largest residence hall on campus, which has received LEED certification for its design, construction, and operation.
 The start of the Fall semester of 2012 saw the dedication of The Stream, the College’s visual and theatre arts center, which has also received LEED certification.

-Edgewood College’s 3,000 students pursue degrees in the arts and sciences, the humanities, business, education, and nursing.
-As we proudly celebrate our 90th anniversary, Edgewood College continues to grow and prosper, and we remain true to our Dominican Mission as a community of learners “committed to building a just and compassionate world.”
+Edgewood College’s 2,000 students pursue degrees in the arts and sciences, the humanities, business, education, and nursing.
+We continue to put students at the center of all that we do, and we remain true to our Dominican Mission as a community of learners committed to building a just and compassionate world.